 Solar urticaria is a chronic acquired photosensitivity disorder.
-It consists of recurrent episodes of urticaria rash developed on areas of the skin that are exposed to sunlight.
+It consists of recurrent episodes of urticaria rash developed on areas of the skin exposed to sunlight.
 Despite being usually a benign condition, it may be extremely disabling, thus limiting everyday activities and severely altering the quality of life of patients.

 Exposure of skin to sunlight causes solar urticaria.
 The radiation spectrum of action for solar urticaria ranges from ultraviolet B to visible light (wavelength of 300 nanometers to 500 nanometers) and is variable from one patient to another.

 Solar urticaria is an uncommon type of urticaria.
 It accounts for less than 0.5% of all urticaria cases and 7% of all photodermatoses.
 The disease usually begins in young adulthood (median age 35 years), but cases of onset in neonates or elderly persons have been reported.
-There is a female predominance but no ethnicity difference.
+There is a female predominance but no ethnic difference.
 In the largest series of patients, a history of atopy is noticed in less than 30% of cases.
 The association of solar urticaria with other types of chronic urticaria may be seen in up to 16% of patients.

 Solar urticaria pathophysiology is not entirely understood.
 It is an immediate hypersensitivity reaction, which might be IgE-mediated, occurring after exposure to the sun.
-The radiation may activate an endogenous substance called chromophore, which could be present in the serum and/or the dermis, turning it into an immunologically active photo allergen.
+The radiation may activate an endogenous substance called a chromophore, which could be present in the serum and/or the dermis, turning it into an immunologically active photo allergen.
 This later induces the degranulation of mast cells, resulting in lesions of urticaria.
-The intradermal positive reaction after injection of patient’s irradiated serum is consistent with the hypothesis of a circulating chromophore.
+The intradermal positive reaction after injection of the patient’s irradiated serum is consistent with the hypothesis of a circulating chromophore.

 Certain radiation wavelengths (usually long ones) may inhibit the immunological reaction induced by other wavelengths (usually short ones).
 This is called the double spectrum of action.

-Erythema and edematous papules occur, within a few minutes after exposure to sunlight, on sun-exposed areas, and even on areas covered with thin and white clothing that allows the solar radiation to reach the underlying skin.
+Erythema and edematous papules occur within a few minutes after exposure to sunlight, on sun-exposed areas, and even on areas covered with thin and white clothing that allows the solar radiation to reach the underlying skin.
 Usually, covered skin reacts more severely to the sun when it is exposed.
-The face and hand skin seems more tolerant to sun radiation.
+The face and hand skin seem more tolerant to sun radiation.
 The rash is associated with a sensation of itching or burning.
 Periorbital and/or mucosal angioedema may also be observed.
 Dermographism may be noticed in some patients.
 Systemic symptoms such as nausea, wheezing, dyspnea, or syncope are not uncommon, especially if large areas of the skin are exposed to sunlight during a long period.
 However, even if systemic symptoms are present, anaphylactic shock rarely occurs in solar urticaria.
 The cutaneous symptoms resolve in 75% of cases within an hour following the interruption of sun exposure and more within 24 hours.
 The severity and the duration of the symptoms are also related to the intensity of light.

 The diagnosis of solar urticaria is suspected on anamnesis (transient urticarial lesions occurring a few minutes after exposure to sunlight), while the physical examination is normal in the absence of sun exposure.